Arcadia-Science/ProteinCartography/README.md

         - `output`: directory where all pipeline outputs are placed.
         - `analysis_name`: nickname for the analysis, appended to important output files.
         - `features_file`: path to features file (described below).
+        - (Optional) `keyids`: key `protid` values for proteins to highlight similar to input proteins in the From-Query mode.
         - See [`config_ff.yml`](config_ff.yml) for additional parameters.
 - Features file with protein metadata.
     - Usually, we call this file `uniprot_features.tsv` but you can use any name.